minio/docs/source/reference/minio-mc/mc-version.rst

 Get Bucket Versioning Status
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc:`mc version info` to enable versioning on a bucket:
+Use :mc:`mc version info` to retrieve the versioning status for a bucket:

 .. code-block:: shell
    :class: copyable

-   mc version ALIAS/PATH
+   mc version info ALIAS/PATH

 - Replace :mc-cmd:`ALIAS <mc version ALIAS>` with the
   :mc:`alias <mc alias>` of a configured MinIO deployment.